-This recipe is strongly inspired by my travels.
-From the oriental as well as the Asian and Latin American cuisine.
+This recipe is inspired by the oriental as well as Asian and Latin American cuisine.
 Smoked paprika powder reminds a few people of the taste of meat.
-I can’t say that, but I think it takes the dish to another level.
-Unfortunately, it is not available everywhere.
-To add the smoky taste you could roast the peppers on a gas stove.
-Since this dish is a little more elaborate than others in this book, I do it less often.
+If not available, the peppers could be roasted on a gas stove to add the smoky flavour.
 Serve it with basmati rice or glass noodles.

 - 125 g dried or 375 g cooked chickpeas